 - Let the beans soak overnight, at least 6-8 hours.
 I usually let mine soak for 10-12 hours or more.

 - Rinse the beans in a mesh strainer.

-- Add the beans to your pressure cooker (I use an Instant Pot (affiliate)).
+- Add the beans to your pressure cooker (I use an Instant Pot).

 - Add enough filtered water to cover the beans (I use a Berkey water filter!).

 - Pressure cook for 6 minutes on high heat.
 Let the pressure naturally release.

-- Rinse the beans and add to a glass container.
+- Rinse the beans and add them to a glass container.
 Cover in fresh filtered water.

 Note: If you are not going to use all the beans at once.
 Let the beans dry out and you can freeze them in single serving amounts for use later on.
 I always soak an entire bag of beans at once and freeze the leftovers for later.
 You can easily add them to soups and stews frozen or you can defrost them and use them like usual after freezing.